youssefmohamed/DxWand/README.md

   - Email: **admin@dxwand.com**
   - Password: **12345678**

-#To run the project you have to change the proprities of the solution to be **multiple startup projects**
+#To run the project you have to change the proprities of the solution to support **multiple startup projects**
   1. DxWand.API
   2. DxWand.UI